 MASTERPIECE EDITIONS Two beautiful skeleton models.
 A War Mammoth complete with crew and howdah and a Death Dragon with rider.
-Sculpting and detail are superb.
-58.50 each, boxed.
+Sculpting and detail are superb. £8.50 each, boxed.

 CHAMPIONS Bring alive your Super Hero gaming with these two boxes of miniature marvels.
 There is a box of Villains and one of Heroes.
-Also suitable for DE mammed Diffe.
+Also suitable for Champions.

-CR 50

 SF games.
+28.50.

-26.50.
-DRAGONLORDS Vampires, mummies, ghouls, werewolves and other traditional creepies lurk within the box of Folklore Creatures of the Night.
-Not only suitable for fantasy games but also Cithulhu, Daredevils and Superhero games.
-C5 95 and objective of the second status objective of games.
-CALL OF CTHULHU The official range of 25mm figures for this popular game.
-Set 1: Adventurers.
-Set 2: Creatures £7.95 per set (boxed).
-FANTASY LORDS Here's a set to weed out the weeds in any party.
-Demons has a selection of 10 such terrors from Heil.
-Boxed £8.50.
-TRAVELLER There are some odd looking sentients in Allen Mercenaries but let us entertain no racial prejudice.
-Just because a chap's gol legs all over the place and a head like a starfish, that's no reason to mock him.
-Box of extra terrestials £8.50.
-ADVENTURE MODULES - A new enterprise terrestials £8.50.
+PRÄGONLORDS Vampires, mummies, ghouls, werewolves and other traditional creeples lurk within the box of Folklore Creatures of the Night.
+Not only suitable for fantasy games but also Cthulhu, Daredevils and Superhero games.

+Scientific Control of the Control of the Control of Con

+terrestials £8.50.

 ADVENTURE MODULES - A new enterprise from Grenadier.
 Top class adventures for popular games.
 The Horrible Secret of Monhegan Island is a Cthulhu scenario packed with atmosphere and menace.
 Cloudland is suitable for fantasy systems like AD&D, whilst Raid on Rajallapor is a hairy chested, modern mercenary caper.
 Finally, there is Disappearence on Aramat, a compelling Traveller adventure.
 All at £5.50 each.

 NICE DICE PRICE!

 Standard polyset 6 dice £1.75

 Or with inked numerals £1.95

-Deluxe polyset with inked numerals
+Deluxe polyset with inked numerals 95p

 Fireball polyset £1.50

 Or with inked numerals £1.75

-Transparent Gem polyset £2.95
+Transparent Gem polyset

 Or with inked numerals £3.25

-30 sided dice
+30 sided dice 90p

 30 sided dice inked £1.00

 Nickel/Copper Plated D30 £1.45

-Nickel/Copper Plated other sizes
+Nickel/Copper Plated other sizes 70p

-Average Dice (pair) 35p
+Average Dice (pair)